Curricular Education Programs

 I submitted my application, now what?

 When you submit your application you will see a confirmation screen and you will also receive a confirmation e-mail.
 You will also receive emails from undergrad@eagleton.rutgers.edu when your application is processed and status of your recommendation letters.
-All students will be notified of selection committee decisions via email in November.
+All students will be notified of selection committee decisions via email in mid November.

 Who should I ask to write my letters of recommendation?